 MathScienceMusic provides a large variety of free, engaging, resources to teach math, science, and music to students from kindergarten through college all created through a collaboration with Jazz legend, Herbie Hancock.
 Click letters on the homepage to begin your musical experience, then scroll down to view the available resources.
 Each group of resources includes a video introduction explaining the content.
 Some of the choices include Scratch Jazz (music and coding) and Groove Pizza (Shapes and Angles and Groove).
 All activities include a short description along with suggestions for appropriate grade level, concepts taught, and links to additional resources.
-Videos reside on YouTube.
-If your district blocks YouTube, the videos may not be viewable.
-You could always view them at home and bring them to class "on a stick" to share.
-Use a tool such as Freemake Video Converter, reviewed here

-tag(s): angles (51), animation (62), brain (53), coding (76), fractions (164), geometric shapes (133), india (27), multiples (16), music theory (44), musical instruments (42), musical notation (35), numbers (120), patterns (62), preK (239), ratios (52), sound (67)

-In the Classroom

-Share activities from MathScienceMusic on your interactive whiteboard with students, then let them explore independently.
-Scratch Jazz is perfect for teaching basic coding; students interested in music will enjoy creating their own jazz-themed project using the site's tutorial.
-Add interest to math lessons by taking advantage of the free lesson plans.
-Be sure to check out the link to Math and Music Standards found on the music and math curriculum page.
-Have students create videos of their music creations using My Simpleshow, reviewed here, and share them on a site such as TeacherTube, reviewed here.
-Be sure to have them discuss their journey from the beginning through the final creation of their project.
-Team up with your school's music teacher to collaborate on the many activities provided on this site.

-This time | MathScienceMusic provides a large variety of free, engaging, resources to teach math, science, and music to students from kindergarten through college all created through a collaboration with Jazz legend, Herbie Hancock.
-Click letters on the homepage to begin your musical experience, then scroll down to view the available resources.
-Each group of resources includes a video introduction explaining the content.
-Some of the choices include Scratch Jazz (music and coding) and Groove Pizza (Shapes and Angles and Groove).
-All activities include a short description along with suggestions for appropriate grade level, concepts taught, and links to additional resources.
 The videos are hosted on YouTube.
 If your district blocks YouTube, then they may not be viewable; be sure to look at alternatives for sharing the videos on classroom computers.

 tag(s): angles (51), animation (62), brain (53), coding (76), fractions (164), geometric shapes (133), india (27), multiples (16), music theory (44), musical instruments (42), musical notation (35), numbers (120), patterns (62), preK (239), ratios (52), sound (67)

 In the Classroom

 Share activities from MathScienceMusic on your interactive whiteboard with students, then let them explore independently.
 Scratch Jazz is perfect for teaching basic coding; students interested in music will enjoy creating their own jazz-themed project using the site's tutorial.
 Add interest to math lessons by taking advantage of the free lesson plans.
 Be sure to check out the link to Math and Music Standards found on the music and math curriculum page.
 Have students modify their learning by creating videos of their music creations using My Simpleshow, reviewed here, and share them on a site such as TeacherTube, reviewed here.
 Be sure to have them discuss their journey from the beginning through the final creation of their project.
 Team up with your school's music teacher to collaborate on the many activities provided on this site.